 Climbing the Ladder

 The Jim Wagner Reality-Based Personal Protection Use-of-Force Ladder™ has four rungs to make use-of-force levels easy to remember.
 Cops often complain that their own Use-of-Force Continuum graphs, or “steps” as they are often called, are difficult to remember.
 You won’t have that problem with this one.
-This ladder will be easy to remember in any conflict situation.
+This Use-of-Force Ladder for Civilian Self Defense™ will be easy to remember in any conflict situation.

 Rung 1, or Level 1, starts at the base of stability and ends at Rung 4 which is an unstable and unpredictable height.
 Remember this rule: The suspect’s actions will always dictate your actions.
 A true martial artist stays off the ladder if he or she can help it.
 Yet, when you do come face to face with hostile subjects, you may have no choice but to take some action.
 As we all know, there are three reactions humans will take in a conflict situation: 1.
 Flight (get away) 2.
 Fight (defend yourself) 3.
 Submit (give into the subject’s demands or actions).

-At Level 3 we enter into actual physical contact with the subject or multiple subjects.
+At Level 3 of the Use-of-Force Ladder for Civilian Self Defense™ we enter into actual physical contact with the subject or multiple subjects.
 It may be a precursor push, or a punch to the nose, or it could even be a sexual touch (sexual battery).
 It’s at this level where most martial arts systems teach the cookie cutter approach.
 If someone simply pushes you to intimidate you or to get you to swing first you cannot launch a side kick and blow their knee out, then come crashing down on them with a drop knee to their spine.
 If you do, even though you have a right to defend yourself, you would most likely going to jail.
 This would be “unreasonable force” for the situation.

-At level 4 death or serious bodily injury is likely to result, whether the suspect’s, or yours, or someone you are trying to protect.
+At level 4 of the Use-of-Force Ladder for Civilian Self Defense™ death or serious bodily injury is likely to result, whether the suspect’s, or yours, or someone you are trying to protect.
 If a suspect does attack you where death or serious bodily injury is likely to result (FELONY ASSAULT), then you have the right as a citizen to use DEADLY FORCE.
 This not only applies to felony assaults against you, but those you choose to protect.
 If someone is trying to harm a family member or co-worker in your presence, you may (but are not required to) use deadly force.
 However, if the case goes to court, you will still be judged based on reasonableness of the force.

 Examples of felony assault include attempted murder, mayhem (putting out an eye, severing a limb, ripping off an ear, etc.), rape, caustic chemical attack, robbery, etc. In other words, and remember these words carefully, you must have fear for your life, or the life of another.

-Notice that the gray triangles start off with broad bases, then taper off to mere points.
+Notice that the gray triangles on the Use-of-Force Ladder for Civilian Self Defense™, start off with broad bases, then taper off to mere points.
 The right triangle represents the options you have in a conflict situation.
 When we start off with Level 1, there are multiple options: you can walk away, call the police, yell for help, etc. However, by the time you are engaged in a life-and-death conflict there are limited options.
 If someone is trying to stab you, you have basically one option – control the weapon.
 If you don’t block the knife or grab the hand that controls it, you could be dead.